aekazakov/genome-depot/admin.md

 ```
 python manage.py import_sample_descriptions [-i]
 ```
-For metaghenomic samples uploaded to Django database, this program changes sample descriptions.
+For metagenomic samples uploaded into the Django database, this program changes sample descriptions.
-Input file must contain the following fields (tab-separated):
+The input file must contain the following fields (tab-separated):

 * Sample name (as in the database).
 * Full name.